cpplain/dotfiles/README.md

 # Christopher's Dotfiles

-This repo contains the configuration files (aka dotfiles) and scripts I use to setup and manage my personal and work computers.
-I'm constantly looking to improve my setup for better efficiency and feel (very subjective, I know).
-As such, this repo is under constant revision.

-You are free to use the repo as you wish.
-However, I strongly encourage you to refrain from using it as is.
-Instead, take time to understand the configurations I use.
-Then create your own configuration files from scratch using what you learned.
-You will be much happier with the end result and will be better prepared to improve and maintain your configuration moving forward.
-See the [Inspirations](#inspirations) section for repos that continue to inspire my configuration.
+This repo contains my configuration files (aka dotfiles) and scripts.
+Feel free to use whatever works for you.
+You may also find inspiration from [repos that have inspired me](#inspirations).

 ## Installation